 But there is nothing wrong with preparing for several days at home if required.
 “Some of the same things that we are asking people to do – washing your hands, make sure you are sneezing the right way, disinfecting things, buying some extra disinfectant, buying toiletries, buying some laundry detergent, some extra things so if you had to shelter in place now – they are things you can use later,” said American Red Cross spokesman Anthony Tornetta.
 “That is not necessarily a bad thing.”

-Jacqueline Anne Aston of Lake View, New York, was one of many across the country who told USA TODAY that they were stocking up on food and supplies should the coronavirus situation worsen and they be asked to stay home (or prefer to on their own).
+Jacqueline Anne Aston of Lake View, New York, was one of many across the country who told USA TODAY that they were stocking up on food and supplies should the coronavirus situation worsen and they are asked to stay home (or prefer to on their own).

 “It worries me a great deal.
 I feel we may be quarantined.
 Or things will not be available,” Aston said.
 She found stores selling out of face masks, bacterial soap and sanitizers, disinfectant wipes, and staples such as chicken noodle soup, canned tuna, powdered milk and large packages of crackers with peanut butter.

-Health and emergency officials have long recommended homes have an emergency preparedness kit to at least get you through several days at home without power.
+Health and emergency officials have long recommended homes that have an emergency preparedness kit to at least get you through several days at home without power.

 Should there be a quarantine issued by local authorities – or you self-impose one on you and your family – it would be unlikely to go beyond 14 days, which is the expected incubation period.